Claim:Leave It to Beaver was the first U.S. network television program to show a toilet.

-It's therefore surprising to many people that one of the many ubiquitous trivia items that circulate on the Internet is the amazing but true "fact" (or so we're told) that the first network television program to show a toilet was the gentle
+It's therefore surprising to many people that one of the many ubiquitous trivia items circulated on the Internet is the amazing but true "fact" (or so we're told) that the very first network television program to show a toilet was the popular, gentle

 family sitcom Leave It to Beaver, which began its original network run in 1957.
-Thus this bit of Leave It to Beaver trivia brings several questions to mind: Why was it that well into the 1970s the networks were so circumspect about letting viewers glimpse an actual toilet if one had already been shown on Leave It to Beaver, a series that had aired way back in the 1950s?
-And if network practices and/or FCC restrictions prevented the airing of scenes showing toilets in prime-time programs back then?
-How did Leave It to Beaver manage to get around that restriction?
+Thus this bit of Leave It to Beaver trivia, if true, brings several questions to mind: Why was it that well into the 1970s the networks were so circumspect about letting viewers glimpse an actual toilet if one had already been shown on Leave It to Beaver, a series that had aired way back in the 1950s?
+And if network practices and/or FCC restrictions prevented the airing of scenes showing toilets in prime-time programs back then, how did Leave It to Beaver manage to get around that restriction?

-"genuine Florida alligator" for $2.50 from an ad in their Robot Men of Mars comic book and being disappointed at receiving not a full-grown saurian but an eight-inch baby gator.
+"genuine Florida alligator" for $2.50 from an advertisement published in their Robot Men of Mars comic book, then being disappointed at receiving not a full-grown saurian but an eight-inch baby gator.
 Determined to keep their purchase anyway, the boys visited the proprietor of the eponymous Captain Jack's Alligator Farm, who gave them some pointers on the proper care and feeding of an alligator.
-Wally and Beaver couldn't keep their reptilian pet (now christened Captain Jack) in their bedroom for fear their parents would find out it, so they hid him in the bathroom.
+Wally and Beaver couldn't keep their reptilian pet (now christened Captain Jack) in their bedroom for fear their parents would find it, so they hid him in the bathroom.
 But merely keeping Captain Jack in the sink or the bathtub would have left him too vulnerable to discovery, so they concealed him by placing him inside the toilet tank (which Wally referred to as Captain Jack's "aquarium").